10 tips for riding motorbikes in Thailand

 Traffic flow in most Asian countries runs on the “school of fish” principle, and this is true in Thailand.
 What this means is that the traffic is often made up of large groups of riders and drivers, moving as a group from left to right across the road as required to make room for other road users.
 So if you just ride in a straight line like you might do at home, you’ll find lots of other riders passing to your left and right as they make room for others entering the road, leaving the road, turning left or right, or just stopping randomly.

 It doesn’t matter how fast you ride, as there’ll always be someone whizzing past you in a bigger hurry than you, and you often won’t even be aware of them until they are brushing past your mirrors.
-And it doesn’t matter how slow you ride, because there’ll always be someone else going slower than you as they look for a particular shop or address, wipe the face of the baby they are holding in their left arm, talking on their cell phone, or just in no hurry to get anywhere.
+And it doesn’t matter how slow you ride, because there’ll always be someone else going slower than you as they look for a particular shop or address, wipe the face of the baby they are holding in their left arm, talk on their cell phone, or just in no hurry to get anywhere.

 So just try to keep your pace consistent and ride at a speed that’s comfortable for you.